Why Is My Child Misbehaving at School? Causes, Triggers, and What to Do

 Why school behaviour can look different from home

-School asks children to do a lot at once: follow group rules, switch tasks quickly, sit still, cope with noise, and manage friendships—often with less one-to-one support.
-Some children “hold it together” in one setting and fall apart in another.
+School asks children to do a lot at once: follow group rules, switch tasks quickly, sit still, cope with noise, and manage friendships.
+They usually get much less one-to-one support than at home.
+Some children hold it together in one setting and fall apart in another.
 Others struggle most where the demands are highest.

 Common triggers for misbehaviour at school